cooper/wikifier/doc/components.md

 ## Executables

-These executables, included in the Wikifier distribution, make it possible to use Wikifier as an independent program rather than a library.
+These executables, included in the wikifier distribution, make it possible to use wikifier as an independent program rather than a library.

 ### wikifier